N. A. Semashko City Hospital No. 1: History

 In 1923, an infectious disease department was established in the hospital.
 It was designed to solve the problems of fighting typhus, cholera and malaria.
 The future academician Boris Trusevich became its first head.
 In the next two years, two more infectious departments were created, later the total number of beds in all three departments reached 300.
 The children's infectious disease department was designed for 120 patients with scarlet fever.
 It was headed by Dr. M. E Lansberg.
-In 1925 a ward for those sick with measles opened, followed by ones for chicken pox and diphtheria in 1926.

 Between 1926 and 1930 the hospital was reconstructed to the design of Moscow architects Golosov, Grinberg and Ilyin.
 The new hospital had 2,100 beds, its chief doctor was Dr. S. L. Klyachkin.
 The therapeutic department of the new hospital occupied a separate two-story building with 220 beds (in 1933 it became the Department of Hospital Therapy of Rostov University, headed by Professor Abram Voronov until 1954, and then by Professor Nikolai Mikhailovich Ivanov).